rkgIITBh/data-structures.github.io/HTML/simpleSortingAlgos.md

 - Based on stability
 - Based on adaptability

-The three measures of computational complexity are best case, the average case, and worst case.
-Since the lower bound of sorting is O(<i>n log n</i>) for input size of <i>n</i>, the best case of computational complexity is O(<i>n log n</i>).
+The three measures of computational complexity are the best case, the average case, and the worst case.
+Since the lower bound of sorting is O(<i>n log n</i>) for input size of <i>n</i>, the best case computational complexity for sorting is O(<i>n log n</i>).
 The worst case of sorting <i>n</i> is O(<i>n<sup>2</sup></i>).
 The average case is equal to the computational efforts by the sorting algorithm averaged over all possible input distributions.
-Typically, we consider all possible inputs equally likely and define probability measures.
+Typically, we consider all possible inputs equally likely and define a probability measure.
 We determine the computational complexity for placing the elements in sorted order using the probability measure.

 Sorting is defined only as a collection of elements on which a total order is possible.
 A comparison between a pair of elements is the fundamental operation for finding the relative position of an